Lavedonio/Alexandria/docs/heroku_tools.md

 This class encapsulates and handle most of the interaction needed with Heroku CLI, so the base code becomes more readable and straightforward.

 ### \_\_init\_\_(self, heroku_path="heroku", app=None, remote=None)
-Initialization takes an optional parameter _heroku_path_ that's either the PATH variable or the actual path to the CLI app location in the system.
+Initialization takes the optional parameter _heroku_path_ that's either the PATH variable or the actual path to the CLI app location in the system.

 It also takes 2 extra optional parameters: _app_ and _remote_ that specify the current app in use.
 Doesn't need to fill both, just one is ok.
 If there's only one registered app, these parameter don't need to be filled.